-Griffin, Georgia is a small city in Spalding County with a population of 23,478 according to a 2020 census count.
+Griffin, Georgia is a small city in Spalding County with a population of 23,000.
 Established in 1840, it is currently home to a branch of the University of Georgia and is known for being the birthplace of several NFL, NBA, and politicians, as well as musicians.

-They have worked to make their city inviting and homely, so when people arrive they feel that southern charm Georgians are used to give.
+They have worked to make their city inviting and homely, so when people arrive they feel that southern charm Georgians are used to giving.

-We are going to go over the 7 things you need to do and the places you need to see when you go to Griffins, Georgia.
+We are going to go over the 7 things you need to do in Griffin, GA and the places you need to see when you visit this city.

 1. Doc Holliday’s family home